-I am working on Tuesdays and Wednesdays, with drop-in sessions now on Tuesday lunch time only, 1.30-2.15, so feel free to call into the careers office without an appointment during those times.
-We are now located in the library.
-If you would like to request an appointment via email, please contact me or Mr. Pilling via the links above.
+I work all day on Tuesdays with a drop-in session at lunch time, 1.30-2.15.
+I also work on Wednesday and Thursday mornings, so feel free to call into the careers office (located in the library) without an appointment during the break.
+If you would like to request an appointment via email, please contact me via FeltonS@wyedean.gloucs.sch.uk .
 Students can also request appointments through their tutors or by filling in a self-referral slip to be found outside the careers office.

 Preferred A level subjects for degree choices